apache/incubator-knox/books/0.3.0/book_trouble-shooting.md

     log4j.logger.org.apache.http.headers=DEBUG   # Use this logger to increase the debugging of Apache HTTP header. log4j.logger.org.apache.http.wire=DEBUG      # Use this logger to increase the debugging of Apache HTTP wire traffic.

 ### Filing Bugs ###

-h2.
-Filing bugs

-Bugs can be filed using [Jira](https://issues.apache.org/jira/browse/KNOX).
+Bugs can be filed using [Jira][jira].
 Please include the results of this command below in the Environment section.
-Also include the version of Hadoop being used.
+Also include the version of Hadoop being used in the same section.

     java -jar bin/server.jar -version